Successful demand gen grows brand awareness, engages potential customers, and drives leads.

 The Director of Demand Gen at PartnerStack and Founder of B2B SaaS Reviews, Joe Kevens, also adds you need to understand your customer’s average contract value.

-“If it’s 4–figures, you should have a high volume, inbound-driven demand program.
-If it’s 6 figures, you should [create] a low-volume, outbound-driven demand gen program.
+“If it’s 4figures, you should have a high volume, inbound-driven demand program.
+If it’s 6 figures, you should create a low-volume, outbound-driven demand gen program.
 You should have a hybrid of the two if it’s in between.”

-In short, “Research, research, research,” says Lilly Ice, Head of Sales and Marketing of NoContractVoIP.
+The foundation is thorough research. says Lilly Ice, Head of Sales and Marketing of NoContractVoIP.
 Find out: “Who are they?
 How can your offered solution benefit them?
 What are they missing?
 Where do they hang out?”

 Step 2: Create a value proposition for your demand gen program